ethanbabel/cubist-hackathon-2025/README.md

 ## Data Visualization

 ### Interactive Map
 This feature displays a map of MTA zones with traffic density data shown at various time intervals.
-The map allows users to zoom in on specific areas and see how congestion levels change in real-time.
+The map allows users to zoom in on specific areas and see how congestion levels of the charged entry points change across time.

 Zones: Traffic data is segmented by zone.
 Time Interval: View congestion levels at different times of the day.